lbinan/gcp_merlin/README.md

 merlin -a run_all.json -m VizgenAlpha.json -o dataorganization.csv -c codebook_M22E1.csv -k snake.
 json data_for_Peter
 ```
+The merlin command above uses files from the test_parameters folder with the corresponding codebook for the test data given.
 Change the paths in the above bash file as appropriate.
 I put the output for this job in slurm_outputs to avoid cluttering my home folder, you can change that.
 If you are running multiple jobs at once with different data and analysis paths, you can specify those with -e and -s respecively in the MERlin command.
 You can NOT specify different parameter paths from the .merlinenv, so maintain one parameters directory and change the names of the files as appropriate if you are running multiple MERlin jobs with different parameters.
 In particular, merlin/GCP does not allow me to read directly from the bucket without using gsutil to download without exporting the `GOOGLE_APPLICATION_CREDENTIALS` as above.
 That json is currently in gs://merlintest/keep.
 Those are my credentials so I'm not sure they'll work for you, See here for how I got those: https://cloud.google.com/docs/authentication/getting-started